LumoSQL/lumosql/README.md

 - Creates a testing matrix of versions and results.
 These can be limited by the user because a full suite takes hours to run.
 - Is suitable for extending to multiple other backends

+All benchmarking is written to an SQLite database.
+This separates out the tasks of collecting results and storing them safely from presenting and interpeting the results beyond the most basic.
+Presentation of statistical data is its own skill and a mini-project in its own right.

 ## Build environment